 - Close all

-The Improvement Activities (IA) category was a new performance category introduced for the 2017 Merit-based Incentive Payment System (MIPS) performance year by the Centers for Medicare & Medicaid Services (CMS).
+The Improvement Activities (IA) category is a performance category first introduced for the 2017 Merit-based Incentive Payment System (MIPS) performance year by the Centers for Medicare & Medicaid Services (CMS).
 The IA category is intended to reward clinicians for care focused on coordination, beneficiary engagement, and patient safety.
-Below are key questions to keep in mind and the list of pathology specific Improvement Activities for the 2019 MIPS performance year.
+Below are key questions to keep in mind and the list of pathology-specific Improvement Activities for the 2020 MIPS performance year.
 The CMS reviewed and approved the IAs and suggested documentation included in this document as potentially applicable to pathologists.

-The IA category does not have a precedent the CMS program and is a new category introduced for the MIPS.
+The IA category does not have a precedent and is a new category introduced for the MIPS.
 The IA category is intended to reward clinicians for care focused on coordination, beneficiary engagement, and patient safety.

 Improvement Activities are classified as high-weighted (worth 40 points) and medium-weighted (worth 20 points).
 The CAP recommends you choose either two medium-weighted or one high-weighted IA.